Osorkon21/Bossfall/Bossfall ReadMe.txt

     SKILLS:

+        - Most skills are by default extremely hard to level.
+Change this with the "Skill Advancement Difficulty" setting.

+        - Monster language skills are much easier to level.

         - Miscellaneous Skill starting levels are 1 to 4 rather than vanilla's 3 to 6.
 This only applies to new characters.

         - Etiquette and Streetwise are exercised when encountering human enemies even if you don't pacify them.
 This now matches behavior of other language skills.

         - Reduced skill tallies from 3 to 1 for successful language skill pacifications.

+        - The Running skill will correctly increase at player's maximum possible level of 32, at a Running skill of 99, with a Career Advancement Difficulty of 3.0, and with "VeryLow" player Reflexes - in vanilla it would not do so.

+        - For precise skill difficulties by setting, see the FORMULAS & TABLES section of the ReadMe.

+    VAMPIRISM:

+        - Vampire players are healed when they kill anything with fresh blood.
+Difficult or large entities heal player much more.

+        - Technically speaking, Vampire players will heal when they're within a short distance of a dying entity, they do not have to actually kill them.
+This is to prevent players from healing from long-range bow and spell kills, and also because I couldn't figure out how to tell what is killing entities.

+        - One of 52 fresh blood messages display when player heals more than 1 HP, this replaces the "(enemy) just died." message.

+        - One of 14 old blood messages display when player is healed 1 HP.
+This only happens with Zombies and Flesh Atronachs, as they don't have fresh blood.
+This replaces the "(enemy) just died." message.

+        - Exact heal amounts per entity can be found in the FORMULAS & TABLES section of the ReadMe.

 v1.3.1 FORMULAS & TABLES: